I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 English Soccer Stadiums

-Most sports fans know beyond a shadow of doubt that if they don’t wear their lucky shirt or scarf to a game their team will lose.
+Most sports fans know beyond a shadow of a doubt that if they don’t wear their lucky shirt or scarf to a game, their team will lose.
 But, such totems can’t overcome an evil spell.

 The Commentator’s Curse

 In 2015, the England batsman Alastair Cook was going through a rough spell of low scores.
-Former England cricket captain Michael Vaughn was now doing commentary and remarked that Cook, then on 13 runs, looked like he had his form back.
-The very next ball he was out.
+Former England cricket captain Michael Vaughan was now doing commentary and remarked that Cook, then on 13 runs, looked like he had his form back.
+The very next ball, he was out.

-Sports Illustrated has an unfortunate record of jinxing some of the athletes it puts on its covers.
+- Sports Illustrated has an unfortunate record of jinxing some of the athletes it puts on its covers.
 This goes back to its very first issue in August 1954.
 Atlanta Braves great Eddie Mathews was the cover boy; days later he broke his hand.
 Baseball’s Pete Rose was on a 44-game hit streak when he appeared on the magazine’s cover.
 That week, he went hitless.
 In 1984, Pittsburgh Steeler Jack Lambert got the cover treatment under the headline “Man of Steel.”
 A career-ending injury followed.
 In 1988, it was boxer Michael Spinks’s turn to appear under the line “Don’t Count Me Out.”
 But, the referee did count him out after 91 seconds of his next fight against Mike Tyson.
 The curse has continued.
-New England quarterback Tom Brady’s season-ending knee injury in 2008 and Texas Ranger Nelson Cruz missing a crucial catch in the 2011 World Series.
+Then-New England quarterback Tom Brady’s season-ending knee injury in 2008 and Texas Ranger Nelson Cruz missing a crucial catch in the 2011 World Series also came after their respective cover appearances.

 - “The Chicago Cubs’ Billy Goat Curse, Explained.”
 A.J.
 Perez, USA TODAY, October 25, 2016.